kristoforusbryant/srp-ecological-modelling/README.md

 3. `LSP.simulate`: Simulates `t` years of local succession where the overall recruitment and mortality must equal to the `recr_trajectory` and  `mort_trajectory` attributes, respectively.
 At every year, the choice of species to be recruited is a random draw weighted by `recr_prob` attribute at the particular year.
 The choice of species to die at every year is a random draw from the species that are already established in the plot weighted by `mort_prob`.

-  The function should return `M`, a `n x t` matrix where `n` is the number of species in the local species pool and `t` is the number of years (speciefied by `recr_trajectory` and  `mort_trajectory`).

 4. `GSP.initialise_LSPs`: Update the previous version to incorporate arguments `recr_prob` and `mort_prob`.

 ### 3. Testing
 Similar to before, once the implementation is done, test your implementation with the provided test in `test.py`.

+5. Implement `test_simulate_1` and `test_simulate_GSP_1` which adds into the test suite.
+You are encouraged to add even more tests.

+Once the implementation is done, test your implementation with the provided test in `test.py`.
 You are encouraged to add additional tests to make sure that your code is correct.

 The test can be run using the command: